ozzycubuk/OguzhanCubuk/README.md

---Change after sending the demo video--
-I have made a change that effects the color of the objects created.
+--Change after sending the demo video(Includes a touch of AI)-- I have made a change that effects the color of the objects created.
 As the objects get heavier the blue color of the object gets darker.
 I have asked about the calculation amounts and how can i adjust the darkness of the colors to chatGPT in order to make them make sense.